spragginsdesigns/Gelateria-Del-Centro-WebApp/README.md

 # Gelateria Del Centro SPA

 Welcome to the repository for the Single-Page Application (SPA) of Gelateria Del Centro.
 This application is a digital representation of Gelateria Del Centro, an artisan ice cream shop located in Downtown Fresno, California.
 We aim to provide an attractive and interactive experience for visitors.
-You can explore our distinctive gelato flavors, get comprehensive business information, check out our menu, read testimonials, book private events and even order online for pickup or delivery.
+You can explore our distinctive gelato flavors, get comprehensive business information, check out our menu, read testimonials, book private events, and even order online for pickup or delivery.

 ---